AI Search Visibility Metrics and KPIs: What to Track Beyond Rankings

 Traffic under‑reports AI search impact because the user journey changed.
 In traditional search, you saw a snippet, clicked, and landed on a page.
 In AI search, the snippet is the answer.
 The page visit becomes optional.
 So tracking only clicks tells you about the fraction of users who chose to click — not about the larger audience that saw your brand in a generative response.

-Which AI Search Visibility KPIs Actually Matter in 2026?
+AI Search KPIs

 Citation rate: How often your brand appears as a source